megharana/Fortinet-Challenge/README.md

   - <python manage.py moveCSVToDb > -- for dumping into DB from CSV which is located locally in FortinetBackend folder.
   - <python manage.py runserver> -- for actiavting server

-NOTE: dbScripts is submitted in separate folder named as "dbScripts" as well as located in "WorldBhojanalaya/WorldBhojanalaya/bhojanalayas/management/commands/moveCSVToDb.py"
+*NOTE*: *dbScripts is submitted in separate folder named as "dbScripts" as well as located in "WorldBhojanalaya/WorldBhojanalaya/bhojanalayas/management/commands/moveCSVToDb.py"